-A Mathematics minor is required to take a minimum of 18 credit hours of courses.
-These courses include 12 credit hours of Mathematics Minor Requirements, which includes 6 credit hours of Prerequisites that may be satisfied by placement.
+A minor in mathematics consists of at least 18 credit hours of mathematics courses at the 200 level or above.
+These courses include 12 credit hours of Mathematics Minor Requirements (including six hours of Prerequisites that may be satisfied by placement).
 Other courses may be deemed appropriate with the approval of the student's advisor and Department Chair.
-If students place into courses lower than the starting courses indicated, they will have to take additional hours to meet these prerequisites.
-Course prerequisites are described in the course descriptions.
+If students place into courses lower than the starting courses indicated, they will have to take additional hours to meet these Prerequisites.
+Course Prerequisites are described in the course descriptions.
 Mathematics minors must also earn at least a grade of C in each course.